– Montreal in 1914 –

 La Patrie, 4 Mach, 1914.
 The estimate of 13,000 is from the Star, 6 April, 1914

-Carol Bacchi, Liberation Differed, (Toronto, 1985) The minutes of the MSA are available online Archives de Montréal
+Carol Lee Bacchi, Liberation Deferred?: The Ideas of the English-Canadian Suffragists (Toronto: University of Toronto Press, 1983).
+The minutes of the MSA are available online Archives de Montréal

 The Montreal Gazette, 8 April, 1914